How to start a cleaning business in 2022 Just 7 steps - Jobidea24

 The clients you seek and the services you offer should be based on your skills, transport access, and local requirements.
 For example, if you need to walk to a cleaning job, set a radius within which you can walk and focus your market research on that area.
 People who have a car or public transport have more flexibility and can start by searching online for existing companies that offer similar services.

-Competitive research is a key part of any business plan, so when thinking about how to start a cleaning business, it's worth taking the time to research cleaning companies in your area.
-Look for services that are missing from other companies.
+Competitive research is a vital part of any business plan, so when considering starting a cleaning business, it's worth taking the time to research cleaning companies in your area.
+Look for services that need to be added to other companies.

 For starters, home cleaning is cheaper than commercial cleaning.
 Large cleaning companies usually dominate commercial cleaning companies and often have more resources.
 In the real estate industry, you can narrow your market even further - such as condos or single-family homes.

 Also, when you choose your market, remember that you will be doing your first job.
 This means being selective about the clients you choose to work with.
-You may want to avoid cleaning a large house by yourself, as it may take longer than that.
+You should avoid cleaning a large house by yourself, as it may take longer than that.
 Also, self-employment will reduce costs and allow you to plan work around your schedule.

 Step 3: Find something special—and stick with it